Iaura-w/InstrumentFinder/README.md

 This Android application allows users to identify musical instruments based on audio file.
 The app utilizes machine learning model to classify the instruments.

+ ## Research
+ [InstrumentRecognitionResearch](https://github.com/Iaura-w/InstrumentRecognitionResearch) – A research project focused on the automatic classification of musical instruments (Piano, Violin, Acoustic Guitar, Cello) using Machine Learning and Deep Learning techniques.

  ## Features

 - Record and upload audio files